Cadasta/cadasta-docs/en/11-qgis-plugin.md

 13. Once you have enough points, go to Settings -> Transformation settings.

 14. In the Transformation settings dialog, choose the Transformation type as Thin Plate Spline.
 Name your output raster as 1870_southern_india_modified.tif.
 Choose EPSG:4326 as the target SRS so the resulting image is in a widely compatible datum.
 Make sure the Load in QGIS when done option is checked.
-CLick OK.
+Click OK.

 15. Back in the Georeferencer window, go to File ‣ Start georeferencing.
 This will start the process of warping the image using the GCPs and creating the target raster.

 16. Once the process finishes, you will see the georeferenced layer loaded in QGIS.

 17. The georeferencing is now complete.
 But as always, it’s a good practice to verify your work.
 How do we check if our georeferencing is accurate?
 In this case, load the country boundaries shapefile from a trusted source like the Natural Earth dataset and compare them.
 You will notice they match up pretty nicely.
 There is some error and it can be further improved by taking more control points, changing transformation parameters and trying a different datum.

 ### Other Tips and Tricks {#other}